musama318/ID3-with-pydot/README.md

 # ID3-with-pydot
 ID3,pydot
-ID3 implementation with representation of the decision tree using pydot install numpy,pandas,pydot
+ID3 implementation with representation of the decision tree using pydot \n install numpy,pandas,pydot